-NDDB Dairy Services (NDS) was incorporated in 2009 as a not-for-profit company under Section 8 of the Companies Act to function as a delivery arm of NDDB for field operations relating to promoting producer companies and productivity enhancement services.
+NDDB Dairy Services (NDS) was incorporated in 2009 as a not-for-profit company under Section 8 of the Companies Act to promote producer companies and productivity enhancement services.

 NDS manages the two largest semen stations in the country, Sabarmati Ashram Gaushala in Bidaj, Ahmedabad (Gujarat) and Animal Breeding Centre in Salon, Raebareli (Uttar Pradesh).
 It owns two mega semen stations in Alamadhi (Tamil Nadu) and Rahuri (Maharashtra).
 During the year, the four semen stations together produced about 380 lakh semen doses.